Treating Pain, Autoimmune Disorders, Cancer, and More

 Endorphins have a positive effect on the immune system by increasing T-helper and natural killer cells.
 Not only does LDN help people with autoimmune diseases like multiple sclerosis (MS), it also seems to be beneficial as an adjunct treatment for certain types of cancer.
 Cancer cell surfaces have receptors for endorphins.
 When Dr. Bihari gave a few cancer patients LDN, their tumors shrank and they remained in remission.
 Dr. Bihari attributed this success to LDN’s ability to increase natural endorphin levels which in turn attach to cancer cells, causing them to die.

 Today LDN is used around the world to treat pain, fibromyalgia, MS, autoimmune diseases, cancer, Crohn’s disease, autism, AIDS, and other disorders.
 It is particularly popular in Europe.
-To learn more about current LDN research go to https://www.lowdosenaltrexone.org.
+To learn more about current research into LDN in treating pain go to https://www.lowdosenaltrexone.org.
 LDN is available only from compounding pharmacies.
 Call and speak to a pharmacist for more information.

 - Kokayi KB.
 Dr. Kamau B. Kokayi Interviews Dr. Bihari.
 Global Medicine Review.
 New York, NY; WBAI: September 23, 2003. https://lowdosenaltrexone.org/gazorpa/interview.html.
 Last accessed September 2019.